Hurricane season is underway -- and there is no one to lead NOAA and FEMA

 A NOAA spokesman told CNN the National Hurricane Center's acting director, Ed Rappaport, is an experienced leader with 30 years at the center.

-"NOAA is fully prepared for the hurricane season and is even launching new and improved products and services this year," said Vaccaro.
+"NOAA is fully prepared for the hurricane season and is even launching new and improved products and services this year," said Chris Vaccaro.
 "Under our acting administrator, NOAA will continue to provide the American public with science and services important for public safety, the nation's natural resources, and the economy."

 Trump has yet to appoint someone to the NOAA position.